 If it is not wet enough, add a very little milk or water.
 The danger is in getting it too wet to roll out well, and probably no moisture will be needed.

 Roll thin, cut with a doughnut cutter and bake quickly. —Mrs. H. R. Shattuck

 The cup of thick cream makes these coconut creams rich tasting.

 2 eggs, 1 cup sugar, 1 cup thick cream, 1/2 cup shredded coconut, 3-1/2 cups flour, 3 teaspoons baking powder, 1 teaspoon salt.

-Return here after you've watched the short video and choose one of Grandma's coconut cookie recipes so you can begin baking these special treats.
+Watch a short video that reveals how to open coconut shells almost instantly.
+Then, return to this page and choose one of Grandma's old fashioned coconut cookie recipes to begin baking these special vintage treats.